 Manaslu Circuit (Round) Trekking is suitable during the spring season.
 Particularly if you plan your trip for the months between March to May then you might have a momentous experience.
 Besides, The trail is full of rural Nepal setting with a plethora of Mountain Vistas.

 It is Photographer’s paradise.

 - Grassy Meadows and Green Lush Forests

 Right Trekking Agencies & Permits

 Always choose the local trekking agency for Manaslu Trekking.
 Ask for the company’s government license.
-It is highly mandatory to have the legal agency for this particular trekking.
+It is highly mandatory to have a legal agency for this particular trekking.
 You can’t travel solo.
-Therefore, you must have at least 2 people in your trip along with the licensed trekking guide.
+Therefore, you must have at least 2 people on your trip along with a licensed trekking guide.
 You can’t travel on this trail without the company of a guide.

 - National Park permit (MCAP & ACAP)

 - TIMS Card (Tourist Information Management System)